mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 # Louder TAS5805M Features
 ## Analog Gain and Digital Volume
-The analog gain setting ensures that the output signal is not clipped at different supply voltage levels.<BR>
+The analog gain setting ensures that the output signal is not clipped at different supply voltage levels.
-With TAS5805M analog gain set at the appropriate level, the TAS5805M digital volume is used<BR>
-to set the audio volume.
-Keep in mind, it is perfectly safe to set the analog gain at a lower level.<BR>
+With TAS5805M analog gain set at the appropriate level, the TAS5805M digital volume is used to set the audio volume.
+Keep in mind, it is perfectly safe to set the analog gain at a lower level.
-Note: that the component allows defining analog gain in YAML and cannot be altered at runtime.<BR>
+Note: that the component allows defining analog gain in YAML and cannot be altered at runtime.

 ## DAC Mode
-TAS5805M has a bridge mode of operation, that causes both output drivers to synchronize and push out<BR>
-the same audio with double the power.
-Typical setup for each of the Dac Modes is shown in the following table.<BR>
+TAS5805M has a bridge mode of operation, that causes both output drivers to synchronize and push out the same audio with double the power.
+Typical setup for each of the Dac Modes is shown in the following table.
-Note: that the component allows defining Dac Mode in YAML and cannot be altered at runtime.<BR>
+Note: the component allows defining Dac Mode in YAML and cannot be altered at runtime.

 |   | BTL (default, STEREO) | PBTL (MONO, rougly double power) |
 |---|-----------------------|---------------------------|